 BUILD A SUPPORT NETWORK

 To establish a means of support for yourself, connect with LGBTQ students, faculty and staff of color.
 It is important to find a safe space where you can talk about your experiences and interact with others who share your identity.
 In addition to social and emotional benefits, these individuals are vital to LGBTQ people of color resources on campus and locally in your community.
-Also, consider technology as a means for meeting others, through such resources as listservs, discussion forums and e-communities (e.g. Facebook, Twitter and OrgSync).
+Also, consider technology as a means for meeting others, through such resources as listservs, discussion forums and online communities (e.g. Facebook, Instagram, Twitter and OrgSync).
 Also, be sure to identify white allies on campus who will not only advocate for LGBTQ students of color concerns but also be people with whom you can share openly without feeling pressure to educate someone of racism and heterosexism.

 CAHNGE THE CAMPUS CLIMATE